sc0h0/sc0h0.github.io/_posts/2024/2024-02-03-dan-murphy's-stealth-specials.md

 ### Exploring Store-based Pricing
 Now aware that price drops are influenced by both time and location, I decided to look into how location affects price.
 Using a price snapshot from 17th January for Dan Murphy’s <span style="color: #ff0000;">red wines</span>  across Victoria, I analysed whether there was any store-specific price variation for each wine.

 Out of roughly 4,900 unique red wine stock codes (which might not all be in stock), about 3,800 (around 80%) showed no difference in price between stores.
-If a wine had store-specific pricing and matched the lowest observed price, it was flagged and included in the counts below.
+If a wine had store-specific pricing and matched the lowest observed price, it was flagged and counted as a discounted wine.

 <figure>
   <img src="/assets/2024-02-03-img03.png" alt="" loading="lazy">